dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

-What's still missing is attaching payment information to individual events (as opposed to user profiles) in order for each long-form content to have its own lightning address.
+What's still missing is attaching payment information to individual events (as opposed to user profiles) in order for each long-form content to have its own payment information.
 Maybe it's as easy as extending the [NIP-23](https://github.com/nostr-protocol/nips/blob/master/23.md) metadata, or maybe it would make sense to have this kind of metadata for other event kinds too.